ShirohB/digitalgarden/src/site/notes/Learning/Distributed competency.md

 “I wanted to make myself more marketable to me”

+“As you learn new things, however, you will learn new things about yourself

 “I didn’t think I was going to master any of these things.
 I didn’t have a spare ten thousand hours—the suggested baseline of deliberate practice required to achieve mastery in a field—for anything; I’d be lucky to have a hundred hours for any one skill.
 In place of mastery, I was hoping for distributed competence.”